pabair/pabair.github.io/projects.md

 A user can upload a picture showing waste, select between different classification models (EfficientNet-B3, EfficientNet-B4, VGG19, ResNet50 or DinoV2) and get a online estimate about the correct waste category.

-To train and finetune the ML models effienciently on the German waste system, they enriched existing dataset from internet with self-taken images of household waste.
+To train and finetune the ML models effciently on the German waste system, they enriched existing dataset with self-taken images of household waste and labeled them accordingly.